 Dr Stephanie Fowler joined the NSW DPI meat research team at Cowra while completing her PhD (graduated 2015), which focused on the development and validation of a Raman spectroscopic hand held device to measure lamb quality.
 This has contributed to experience in carcase assessment, quantification of meat quality and fatty acid composition of meat as well as the development of technologies to measure meat and carcase qualities.

-She has currently published 10+ papers/reports and is an adjunct research associate with the Graham Centre of Agricultural Innovation and supervises students from Charles Sturt University (Wagga Wagga), University of Sydney and Shandong Agricultural University (China).
+She has currently published 20+ papers/reports and is an adjunct research associate with the Graham Centre of Agricultural Innovation and supervises students from Charles Sturt University (Wagga Wagga), University of Sydney and Shandong Agricultural University (China).